Glasslyn, Montenotte and Tivoli Roads Residents’ Association & Neighbourhood Watch

 Treasurer: John Tillotson (nominated by Rob Jackson, Seconded by Ken Moore)

-Chris Waite spoke about the Hornsey Cricket Club and its relationship with its neighbours.
-Virginia thanked Chris for allowing GMTRA the use of their clubroom.
+Virginia thanked Chris Waite for again allowing GMTRA the use of their clubroom.

 The meeting finished, and everyone then socialised with drinks, snacks and conversation.